samjulien/blog/_posts/2018-06-12-real-time-charts-using-angular-d3-and-socket-io.markdown

 In the above snippet, the statements marked with the numbers are the new lines added to the constructor.
 Observe the statement labeled with 3.
 This statement creates a new array instead of updating the field `marketStatus`.
 This is done to let the consuming `app-market-chart` component know about the change when you have an update.

 The last change you will need to do to see the chart working in real time is to make the flowing data hit the chart.
-To do this, open the `market-chart.component.ts` file and add the following method the `MarketChartComponent` class:
+To do this, open the `market-chart.component.ts` file and add the following method to the `MarketChartComponent` class:

 ```typescript
 updateChart() {